SaaS Considerations

 Multi-tenancy

-The Nuts node itself is not multi-tenant, meaning someone with access to its API can read and use any credential present on it.
-This is a problem if the hosting provider of the node (e.g. SaaS vendor) does not control the applications using the API (care organization or EHR vendor).
+The Nuts node itself is not multi-tenant, meaning someone with access to its API can use any operation for all subjects.
+This is a problem if the hosting provider of the node (e.g. SaaS vendor) does not control the applications using the API.
+By running a Nuts node for each tenant, API calls can only access resources (DIDs, keys) of that node.
+Therefore, for this scenario, it’s recommended to run a separate Nuts node for each SaaS tenant.